 A change in the direction of his life came when he married Georgina Pando in 1984.
 While working in the field of counseling God’s grace led them to The United Methodist Church.
 In 1987 his ordination was recognized and he was welcomed him as an elder, serving in various churches in New Jersey.
 Currently He is pastor of The Lakehurst United Methodist Church in Lakehurst, NJ.
 A ventriloquist, Nick offers presentations to grammar schools in drug prevention with his sidekicks, “Frankie” the camel (not to be confused with “Joe Camel!”) and a retired pastor, Arthur Ritis!

 In March, 2007, he published The Bible Through the Seasons: a Three Year Journey with the Bible.
 This is a unique approach to daily Bible reading with a pace both relaxed and varied.
 Each day of the week is dedicated to its own part of the Bible.
 One single passage is the focus for each day, introduced by a “Firestarter,” a one-minute message to help ignite the creative imagination of the reader.

 In August, 2007 Gina and Nick had an extraordinary experience of being part of a global mission team to Uganda through Watoto Child Care Ministries.
 They helped build a home for a teacher in one of the three villages where the children of that blessed ministry reside.
 They had the opportunity to visit at length with Bishop Daniel Wandabula, whose Episcopal area is the largest in our denomination, comprising the countries of Sudan, Kenya, Uganda, Rwanda, and more recently added, Ethiopia.
 Their meeting was filled with the Spirit.
 They returned in February, 2012.

-Nick and his brother Frank mourn the loss of their oldest brother, John, who passed to Lord on March 8, 2014 and his wife who passed a year later.
-A wonderful sister-in-law, Marya, is united in family love.
+Nick mourns the loss of his older brothers.
+John, the oldest, passed to the Lord on March 8, 2014, his wife passing a year later.
+Frank died on October 30, 2016.
+His wonderful wife, Marya, is united in family love.
 Nick and Gina are blessed with four children, seven grandchildren and two “adopted” sons, Gilbert and Jackson from Uganda.